Things to see and do

 Outside in the garden you can wonder around hidden paths, sit on bench in the rose garden and take in the heady scent of the roses and hear the bees buzzing around.
 In the spring and autumn you will see the crocuses in flower, these are very special to us as one of the tenants, George Maw, collected crocuses from all around the world and brought them back to Benthall for his own personal collection.

 St Bartholomew’s church has recently been acquired by the National Trust.
-This is an interesting building to wonder around as it was re-built during the Restoration period after the original church was destroyed during the Civil War.
+This is an interesting building to wander around as it was re-built during the Restoration period after the original church was destroyed during the Civil War.

 Out into the wider landscape there are some lovely walks around the park and woodland.
 You can even walk to Ironbridge and back if you don’t mind a bit of a slope!
 The park is full of wildflowers, including orchids in the summer and the woodland is packed full or rare species of flora too.